JetBrains/intellij-sdk-docs/topics/basics/execution/run_configurations.md

 * `getConfigurationEditor()` for editing run configuration settings
 * `getRunnerSettingsEditor()` for editing settings for a specific program runner

-A `SettingsEditor` implementation should provide the following methods:
+A `SettingsEditor` implementation must provide the following methods:
 * `getComponent()` - creates a UI component for displaying settings controls
 * `applyEditorTo()` - copies the current editor UI state into the target settings object
 * `resetEditorFrom()` - resets the current editor UI state to the initial settings state